 After all, building a solid financial foundation early on can bring greater freedom and confidence in the years to come.

-- Repayment of Financial Liabilities: It is possible that you or your parents would have taken educational loans, along with other borrowings, to meet the cost of your education.
+- Repayment of Financial Liabilities : It is possible that you or your parents would have taken educational loans, along with other borrowings, to meet the cost of your education.
 Once you start earning, you can pay off your own student loans or effectively contribute towards the repayment of those your parents have taken.
 A ULIP can allow you to meet this financial liability with ease.
 On the one hand, it ensures you build a significant financial corpus to help pay off these loans in the future.
 On the other hand, it ensures that the repayment of these loans does not become a financial burden on your parents by providing them with a death benefit in the event of your unfortunate demise.

-- Tax Benefits: If you have started earning, then you must always select an investment avenue that provides tax benefits.
+- Tax Benefits : If you have started earning, then you must always select an investment avenue which provides tax benefits.
 It is precisely here that a ULIP becomes unbeatable.
 The premiums paid for ULIPs are exempt from taxes under Section 80C of the Income Tax Act, up to ₹1.5 lakh per financial year.
 Furthermore, the returns you receive are also tax-free under Section 10D of the Act, provided the annual premium does not exceed ₹2.5 lakh (as per amendments made in Budget 2021).
 If the premium exceeds this limit in any year, the returns from such ULIPs may be subject to capital gains tax. .
 ULIPs issued before February 1, 2021, or where the annual premium stays below ₹2.5 lakh, are still exempt from LTCG (Long Term Capital Gains) tax, making them a relatively tax-efficient option among market-linked products.

 So, if you’re looking for a blend of insurance, investment, and tax-saving, ULIPs can be a smart addition to your portfolio.